 - University Counsel

-Instills feeling of affirmation and support, promotes visibility of LGBTQ students at the institution, increases sense of safety for those who are closeted to come out, encourages more meaningful and authentic dialogue with heterosexual peers/colleagues, conveys a sense of validation of their experiences and needs, heightens the awareness of both supportive and unsupportive attitudes amongst those around them.
+Instills feeling of affirmation and support, promotes visibility of LGBTQ students at the institution, increases sense of safety for those who are closeted to come out, encourages more meaningful and authentic dialogue with heterosexual peers/colleagues, conveys a sense of validation of their experiences and needs, heightens the awareness of both supportive and unsupportive attitudes among those around them.

-Increases awareness of LGBTQ people and their experiences, increases awareness and confidence in one’s own gender and sexuality, promotes meaningful dialogue about LGBTQ topics, encourages behavioral and attitude changes-including awareness of stereotypes/damaging language and homophobic attitudes, increases interest in the topic, promotes relationship-building with other ally-minded peers/colleagues, empowers students/colleagues to make a statement about their support of LGBTQ Communities, promotes freer and more confident gestures of advocacy (interrupting discriminatory policies, including LGBTQ topics in course materials, standing up for a peer/colleagues).
+Increases awareness of LGBTQ people and their experiences, increases awareness and confidence in one’s own gender and sexuality, promotes meaningful dialogue about LGBTQ topics, encourages behavioral and attitude changes including awareness of stereotypes/damaging language and homophobic attitudes, increases interest in the topic, promotes relationship-building with other ally-minded peers/colleagues, empowers students/colleagues to make a statement about their support of LGBTQ communities, promotes freer and more confident gestures of advocacy (interrupting discriminatory policies, including LGBTQ topics in course materials, standing up for a peer/colleagues).

 Can affect the institutional image as a progressive environment and can lead to the perception of a safer, more affirming environment for current and prospective students.
 Gives the institution a concrete method to realize institutional values of diversity and global awareness.

-Increases visibility of LGBTQ communities, raises consciousness of the need for affirming spaces, increases the perception of a supportive environment for LGBTQ students, changes attitudes (noticing and challenging homophobia/transphobia, questioning one’s privilege, promoting/destigmatizing allyship), promotes a more engaging learning environment for all students, promotes growth of the Safe Space Program
+Increases visibility of LGBTQ communities, raises consciousness of the need for affirming spaces, increases the perception of a supportive environment for LGBTQ students, changes attitudes (noticing and challenging homophobia/transphobia, questioning one’s privilege, promoting/destigmatizing allyship), promotes a more engaging learning environment for all students, promotes growth of the Safe Space Program.